geoffroypeeters/deeplearning-101-audiomir_book/_sources/task_sourceseparation.md

 ## Goal of the Task

-Music source separation is the process of isolating individual musical sources, such as vocals, drums, bass, and other instruments, from a mixed music track.
-This task is distinct from general source separation due to the unique challenges presented by musical compositions.
-For example, in a band setting, isolating a single instrument, like the bass guitar, allows musicians to practice along, or extracting vocals enables karaoke applications.
+Music source separation aims to isolate individual musical elements, such as vocals, drums, bass, and other instruments, from a mixed music track.
+This task is different from general source separation due to the unique challenges posed by musical compositions:

-Formally:
+- Musical sources are highly correlated and often change together over time, leading to overlapping frequencies and synchronized timing that make separation challenging.

+- Music mixing involves complex, non-linear effects like compression and filtering, creating a mixture where individual stems are not combined in a simple, linear way.

+- Ambiguity in defining musical sources complicates separation; for example, a “guitar” source could mean electric or acoustic, rhythm or solo, and similar sounds like a plucked ukulele and pizzicato violin may still belong to different stems, reducing the model’s real-world accuracy.

+For end-user applications, the quality of source separation must be high, as listeners expect clear and accurate results from these systems.
+For example, in a band setting, isolating a specific instrument, like the bass guitar, allows musicians to practice along, while extracting vocals can enable karaoke applications.

+Formally speaking, music source separation can be defined as:

 $$
 y(t) = \displaystyle\sum_{i=1}^{N} x_i(t).